JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 {{< youtube "CmUzMi5QLzI" >}}

 {{< callout type="info" >}}
-There are many [Plugins](https://plugins.traefik.io/plugins) that cna act as middleware!
+There are many [Plugins](https://plugins.traefik.io/plugins) that can act as middleware!
 {{< /callout >}}

 ---

 ## Conclusions

-Traefik has been a really interesting setup, what I like:
+Traefik has been a really interesting setup, what I liked:

 1. Programatic implementation of new subdomains
 2. No need to expose services ports (though you still can)
 3. Automatic https for homelab private IPs working (also for public ones on VPS's)
-4. The rabbithole of middlewares...like for Authentication purpuses (as we will see below)
+4. The rabbithole of middlewares...like for Authentication purpuses (as we will see below with [TinyAuth](#traefik-x-tinyauth-x-flask))

 With Traefik working, its time to combine it with a sample Flask Web App and **Tinyauth**